wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/1-branching.md

 cars made in 1971 or before versus cars made after 1971.](../media/2-process-flow-2-bad-branching.png)

-Notice the decision point around the Vehicle Service decision point.
+Notice the choices that exist around the Vehicle Service decision point.
-You can see that two of the branches end up at the Issue or Deny Smog Certificate stage, [and then the]{.underline} "Collect Payment" while the top branch skips the "Issue or Deny Smog Certificate Stage" and ends at the" Collect Payment" stage.
+You can see that two of the branches end up at the Issue or Deny Smog Certificate stage, and then the Collect Payment stage while the top branch skips the Issue or Deny Smog Certificate Stage and ends at the Collect Payment stage.
 This logical model is NOT supported.
 All the stages at a decision point must resolve to the same stage without intermediate stages for some but not other branches.

 The root of the problem above is the logic is not modeled properly.
 The decision stage is really modeling two If Then Else conditions and not one.
 A better way to model this is to add a second decision point as shown below.
-The approach shown below [IS]{.underline} supported because the decision stages are each testing one condition and all resolve to a single stage.
+The approach that is shown below is supported because the decision stages are each testing one condition and all resolve to a single stage.